-As of December 31, 2022, the Company had unrecognized pre-tax compensation expense of \$5,258,223 related to non-vested stock options under the Plan of which \$3,307,617, \$1,778,937, and \$171,669 will be recognized in 2023 2024 and 2025, respectively.
+As of December 31, 2023, the Company had unrecognized pre-tax compensation expense of \$1.6 million related to non-vested stock options under the Plan of which \$1.4 million and \$0.2 million will be recognized in 2024 and 2025, respectively.

-In addition to the compensation expense discussed above, the Company also recognized stock-based compensation in connection with the Redbox Merger which upon completion triggered accelerated vesting under the Redbox plans.
-There is \$2,232,182 of additional compensation expense in selling, general and administrative expenses in the consolidated Statements of Operations.
+In addition to the compensation expense discussed above, the Company also recognized stock-based compensation in 2022 in connection with the Redbox Merger which upon completion triggered accelerated vesting under the Redbox plans.
+There is \$2.2 million of additional compensation expense in Selling, general and administrative expenses in the Consolidated Statements of Operations, for the year ended December 31, 2022.